jundalisay/superb/content/en/social/cycles/japan.md

 <!-- by putting them as equals, all with one policy. -->

-Pantrynomics proposes a [multilateral clearing system](/research/schumacher/pool-clearing) to go with this free trade zone to further unify the participating countries.
+Superphysics proposes a [multilateral clearing system](/research/schumacher/pool-clearing) to go with this free trade zone to further unify the participating countries.

 Generally, Smith's policies would be somewhere between Singapore and China where the government has strong control in specific areas, but allows freedom in the rest.
 It is based on morality, specifically as fellow-feeling.